-\begin{remark} Since the time of writing, S.~Kim informed us of a result from Pintz's 1987 paper~\cite[Theorem~A]{Mertens}, see also~\cite[Theorem~C]{saout13}.
-Here, in the context of the Mertens' function $M(x)$, it is shown that our bound in Theorem~\ref{mainthm} can be replaced with
+\begin{remark} Since the time of writing, S.~Kim has informed us of a result from Pintz's 1987 paper~\cite[Theorem~A]{Mertens}, see also~\cite[Theorem~C]{saout13}.
+Here, in the context of Mertens' function $M(x)$, it is shown that our bound in Theorem~\ref{mainthm} can be replaced with

 for a zeta zero $\beta_0+i\gamma_0$ off the half-line.
 That is, in the case where $\beta_0>1/2$.
-The inequality \eqref{saouteq} is not as sharp as ours when $|\gamma_0|$ is large, but appears to hold for all zeros of $\zeta(s)$ off the half-line, with no assumption on simplicity. \end{remark}
+The inequality \eqref{saouteq} is not as sharp as ours when $|\gamma_0|$ is large, but has the advantage of holding for all zeros of $\zeta(s)$ off the half-line, with no assumption on simplicity. \end{remark}